 - October - December Fee: $2 / $3

-At Large Animals The Grinnell Police Department will respond to at large animals and attempt to identify the owner.
-If the owner cannot be located, it will be helpful for the animal to be sheltered in place and the Jasper County Animal Rescue League (JCARL) contacted for response.
-JCARL is located at 5411 Liberty Avenue in Newton, IA.
-Owners with lost pets can refer to the rescue league's Facebook page which contains daily postings of located animals.
+At Large Animals The Grinnell Police Department will respond to at large dogs and attempt to identify the owner.
+If the owner cannot be located, it will be helpful for the animal to be sheltered in place until a member of the Grinnell Police Department can transfer the dog to PALS (Poweshiek Animal League Shelter).
+PALS is located at 4167 20th Street in Grinnell, IA.
+Owners with lost pets can call PALS 641-236-4288 or refer to the PALS Facebook page which contains daily postings of located animals.
 Parties may also be referred to their website, which contains reclaim information, including fees.
-Dogs not claimed after seven (7) days become the property of the JCARL, while cats are three (3) days.
+Dogs not claimed after seven (7) days become the property of PALS.

 The owner will be required to license the animal, if it is not licensed.
 Owners are subject to citation for suffering an animal at large.